1st Maine Cavalry Regiment: Training, deployment, and operations in 1862

 While the federal government figured out where to send the regiment, they continued training at the camp living in army issue camp tents through a cold winter.
 The recruits were soon finding the reality of cavalry life to be quite different from their preconceived notions.
 The command stressed the importance of caring for their mounts and had a stable built before the first horses arrived.
 The necessary caring for their means of mobility, their mounts, made the men's days busier and longer than the infantryman's.
 During the cold, in which the regiment lost 200 men to disease and injuries, the men noted that their horses "had quarters that winter more comfortable than did the men, in comparison with the usual accommodations for man and beast".

 When Edwin Stanton replaced the disgraced Simon Cameron as Secretary of War, the 1st Maine narrowly avoided disbandment before they even saw service.
 They were saved by the intervention of an officer who was impressed by their enthusiasm and rapid learning.
 As training continued, the men and horses gradually meshed into a cohesive unit overcoming the fact that many horses had no prior experience with being ridden and some of the men had no prior experience riding.
 (Note: Company K was an example of the aforementioned "sailor on horseback" formed from mariners and was known through the regiment and its future brigades for using nautical terminology while in service.)

 Col. John Goddard, a lumberman, was disliked by the regiment because he was a strict disciplinarian and a rigid moralist, (Note: Goddard had said that any officer who did not sign a temperance oath would never be promoted in his command.
-The large number of temperance observers in the regimen earned it the nickname, "The Puritans.") but many of the regiment's veterans later credited his hard hand with making them soldiers.
+The large number of temperance observers in the regiment earned it the nickname, "The Puritans.") but many of the regiment's veterans later credited his hard hand with making them soldiers.
 However, he was disliked by almost all such that some officers went to Augusta threatening to resign if he was not removed.
 Governor Washburn wanted no problems, so Goddard resigned his commission on March 1, 1862.
-MAJ Samuel H. Allen was commissioned Colonel by the governor and took command.
-To replace him, CAPT Warren L. Whitney of Company A was promoted to Major.
-In turn, 1LT Sidney W. Thaxter was made Captain and new Company A commander.
-Due to being passed over in favor of Allen, LTC Hight resigned and returned to command his company, in the 4th U.S. Cavalry.
-At that time, the regiment was organized into three battalions: 1st Battalion (under MAJ Warren L. Whitney with companies A, D, E and F), 2nd Battalion (under MAJ Calvin S. Douty with companies B, I, H and M), and 3rd Battalion (under MAJ David P. Stowell with companies C, G, K and L).
+Maj.
+Samuel H. Allen was commissioned Colonel by the governor and took command.
+To replace him, Capt.
+Warren L. Whitney of Company A was promoted to Major.
+In turn, 1st Lt.
+Sidney W. Thaxter was made Captain and new Company A commander.
+Due to being passed over in favor of Allen, Lt.
+Col. Hight resigned and returned to command his company, in the 4th U.S. Cavalry.
+At that time, the regiment was organized into three battalions: 1st Battalion (under Maj.
+Warren L. Whitney with companies A, D, E and F), 2nd Battalion (under Maj.
+Calvin S. Douty with companies B, I, H and M), and 3rd Battalion (under Maj.
+David P. Stowell with companies C, G, K and L).